 - Egg yolks

-Some families also use children’s supplements like NuBest Tall Gummies, which combine vitamin D with other growth-support nutrients.
-I’ve noticed parents prefer gummies because compliance improves dramatically—kids actually take them.
+Some families turn to children’s supplements like NuBest Tall Gummies, which combine vitamin D with other growth-support nutrients.
+Gummy formats tend to get better compliance—kids actually take them without a fight, which matters more than people realize.

-Still, supplements work best as a support tool, not the entire strategy.
+Still, supplements work best as a backup, not the whole plan.

 Calcium – The Structural Builder